 (5) A debt collector who neglects or fails to comply with this section commits an offence against this Act.

-Penalty: $200.
+Penalty for this subsection: a fine of $25 000.

 (6) Money paid into a trust account in accordance with this section is not —